morgenman/Computer-Science/Theory of Computation/Theory of Computation.md

 > 4. if M1 loops;loop (implies x1 $\notin$ L1)
 ### Decidable: If it is turing recognizable $\therefore$ it is also turing decidable

-## Star
-### Recognizable
-> L1 is TR via Turing Machine M1
-> Proof:
-> Given input x where x in L1*
-> 1. Nondeterministically guess a number t
-> 2. partition x as x1.x2 ... xt
-> 3. Simulate the machine M1  on the strings x1,x2 ... xt in sequence
-	> if
->

 ## Intersection
 ### Recognizable
 > L1 and L2 are turing recognizable via TMs M1 and M2 respectively